-Manipulative algorithms and addictive design: Summing up what’s wrong with social media
+Manipulative algorithms and addictive design: summing up what’s wrong with social media

 Social media’s twofold problem: manipulative algorithms and addictive design